October 4, 2024

 Phase III

 In this advanced stage, significant disc degeneration and bone spur formation occur.
 Joint dysfunction becomes more severe, leading to frequent pain, reduced mobility, and possible nerve impingement.
 Nerve impingement can cause a variety of different dysfunctions depending on where along the spine the impingement is.
-The most common nerve impingement experienced is sciatica from the low back and down the leg as well as thoracic outlet syndrome (TOS) which starts in the neck and goes down the arm.
+The most common nerve impingement experienced is sciatica from the low back down the leg, as well as thoracic outlet syndrome (TOS) which starts in the neck and goes down the arm.

 Phase IV

 Understanding these phases helps healthcare providers, including chiropractors, to assess the severity of the condition and develop appropriate treatment strategies.
+For mid- to advanced-phase disc cases, spinal decompression therapy in Austin can also play a role alongside adjustments.

 Chiropractic Care for DDD and DJD